PLAN YOUR TRIP

 Now you’re ready to plan your trip.
 The Trip Planning Toolbox has all of the information that you need

 Observations: Avalanche Canada’s Mountain Information Network (MIN) is a great map-based tool to check out others’ recent observations.
-Did they trigger an avalanche?
-Where was the good snow?
-Better yet, you can contribute once you’re back from your trip.
-These observations are crucial to improving the accuracy of the avalanche forecast.
+Where can the good snow be found?
+What features are best to avoid given current avalanche conditions?
+Observations submitted to the MIND are crucial to improving the accuracy of the HZR.

 Tech Blog: The avalanche forecast is great, but want to know more?
 The Avalanche Technicians post their thoughts and observations here every week.